-The first decimal coins that appeared in the United Kingdom back in 1968 were a well-loved representation of British heritage at that time.
-40 years later, in 2008, we wanted to update the coins with a fresh set of designs.
+The first decimal coins introduced in the United Kingdom in 1968 became a well-loved representation of British heritage.
+Forty years later, in 2008, this iconic coinage was refreshed with a new generation of designs.

-As well as inviting specially chosen artists and coin designers to submit designs, we also opened the competition out to the general public.
-People were invited to send in their designs for six coins: the 1p, 2p, 5p, 10p, 20p and 50p pieces.
-The £1 was initially left out of the competition.
+Alongside specially selected artists and coin designers, the competition was opened to the public.
+People across the country were invited to submit designs for the 1p, 2p, 5p, 10p, 20p and 50p coins, while the £1 coin was initially excluded.

-The response was overwhelming.
-People of all ages and from all sections of society entered and we received over 4,000 designs from over 500 people.
-At the time it was the largest response The Royal Mint had ever received for a public design competition.
+The response was extraordinary.
+People of all ages and backgrounds took part, submitting more than 4,000 designs from over 500 individuals.
+At the time, it marked the largest response The Royal Mint had ever received for a public design competition.

 A Difficult Decision